freemanwsmith3/thefaablab/README.md

 **updating week issue is probably because you need run the npm run dev then redeploy (possibly in debug mode) **

 *for developer*
-do not forget to rerun npm build when updating, that was always an issue last year
+do not forget to rerun npm build when updating, that was always an issue last year -- check if run build is in the deployment file

 # How it works